Workforce Analytics For Tracking Employees Behavior Through Power BI

 When implementing workforce analytics software, it is crucial to track employee retention rates for regional heads, team leaders, individual managers, or business unit levels to measure if employees feel valued.

 The majority of organizations are undergoing digital transformation.
 Also, they provide their team full access to data dashboards, automate business operations, and integrate new productivity apps into transactions.
 But the job does not stop there.
-It is excellent to monitor employee performance, enabling you to make smarter decisions.
+It is excellent to monitor employee performance that enables you to make smarter decisions.

 Understanding Predictive, Prescriptive, and Diagnostic Analytics